-This phytosanitary treatment was adopted by the Commission on Phytosanitary Measures in 2009.
+This phytosanitary treatment was adopted by the Commission on Phytosan by Meas es in 2009.

-This treatment applies to the irradiation of fruits and vegetables at 200 Gy minimum absorbed dose to prevent the emergence of adults of Cydia pomonella at the stated efficacy.
-This treatment should be applied in accordance with the requirements outlined in ISPM No. 18 (Guidelines for the use of irradiation as a phytosanitary measure)1.
+This treatment applies to the irradiation of fruits and vegetables at 200 by minimum, and dose to prevent the emergence of adults of Cydia pomonella at the stated efficacy.
+This treatment should be applied in accordance with the requirements outlined in ISPM No. 18 (Guidelines for the use of the state of the stat

-Name of treatment Irradiation treatment for Cydia pomonella Active ingredient N/A Treatment type Irradiation Target pest Cydia pomonella (L.) (Lepidoptera: Tortricidae) Target regulated All fruits and vegetables that are hosts of Cydia pomonella. articles Treatment schedule Minimum absorbed dose of 200 Gy to prevent the emergence of adults of Cydia pomonella.
-Efficacy and confidence level of the treatment is ED {99,9978} at the 95% confidence level.
-Treatment should be applied in accordance with the requirements of ISPM No. 18 (Guidelines for the use of irradiation as a phytosanitary measure).
-This irradiation treatment should not be applied to fruit and vegetables stored in modified atmospheres.
+Name of treatment Irradiation treatment for vdia pomonell Active ingredient N/A Treatment type Irradiation Target pest Cydia pomonella (L.) Lepidoptera.
+1 ortricidae) Target regulated All fruits vegetable that are hosts of Cydia pomonella. articles Treatment schedule Missaum absorbed as 200 Gy to prevent the emergence of adults of Cydia pomonella .
+Figure 200 Gy to prevent the emergence of adults of Cydia pomonella .
+Figure 200 Gy to prevent the emergence of adults of Cydia pomonella .
+Treals at she ad be applied in accordance with the requirements of ISPM No. 18 ( Guidelines for the internalization as a phytosanitary measure).
+This madiation treatment should not be applied to fruit and vegetables stored in modified atmospheres.

-1 The scope of IPPC treatments does not include issues related to pesticide registration or other domestic requirements for approval of treatments.
+&lt;sup>1 The scope of IPPC treatments does not include issues related to pesticide registration or other domestic requirements for approval of treatments.
 Treatments also do not provide information on specific effects on human health or food safety, which should be addressed using domestic procedures prior to approval of a treatment.
 In addition effects on product quality are considered before their international adoption.
-There is no obligation for a contracting party to approve, register or adopt the treatments for use in its territory.
+There is no obligation for a contracting party to approve, register or adopt the treatments for use in its